CptSoban/projects/amplicon_workflow/README.md

-Amplicon Workflow Information
+Amplicon Analyis Workflow Information

-This workflow is designed to process amplicon sequencing data from MinION runs.
+This workflow is designed to taxonomically classify amplicons (e.g. full-length 16S rRNA gene).
+You have to run the duplex_basecalling workflow before starting this one!

-It includes steps for:  Concatenation, length and quality filtering (fastcat v0.22.0),
+It includes steps for:  - Quality and length filtering (chopper v0.10.0)
-                        Chimera removal (vsearch v2.30.0),
+                        - Dereplication (vsearch v2.30.0)
+                        - Clustering (vsearch)
+                        - Chimera filtering (vsearch)
+                        - Rereplication
-                        Taxonomic classification using emu (emu v3.5.1)
+                        - Taxonomic classification (Emu v3.5.1)

-Regarding Primer trimming: When setting up the sequencing run through MinKNOW it is highly recommended to activate the option to trim adapter sequences during basecalling.
-Trimming of PCR-Primer sequences is possible but will have virtually no effect on classification results, since modern aligners like minimap2 will "soft-clip" these sequences during alignment.
+Note: Trimming of barcodes and sequencing adapter is usually already performed by MinKnow/dorado.
+If not visit https://github.com/nanoporetech/dorado for the necessary commands (dorado trim).
+Trimming of PCR primers can be run manually after the duplex_basecalling pipeline.
+However, it is not a requisite as the aligner utilized here (minimap2) would automatically soft-clip these regions anyway.

+1. Fill in the fields in the config/config.yaml with your information and save it as {NAME}.yaml.

+2. Move to the directory amplicon_workflow/

-1. Activate the snakemake conda activate:
+3. Activate the snakemake environment:

     conda activate snakemake

-2. Fill in the fields in the config.yaml with your information and save the file as config.yaml in the directory projects/amplicon_workflow/config/.
-    You can keep a copy of your config file in config/old_configs for reference.

-3. To test the workflow, perform a dry run with the command in projects/amplicon_workflow/:
+4. To test the worfklow, perform a dry run with the command:

     snakemake -np

-4. To run the workflow, use the command in projects/amplicon_workflow/:
+5. To run the workflow, use the command:

     snakemake --use-conda --conda-frontend conda --cores all

-    Only use --cores all if only one workflow is running.
-If multiple workflows or other computational intensive systems (sequencing) are running, specify the number of cores to use (e.g., --cores 20 (max.
-32)).
+6. If the workflow is stopped you can restart it:

+    snakemake --use-conda --conda-frontend conda --cores all --rerun-incomplete